 Unless otherwise stipulated by telecommunications legislation at the time of construction, the development must be provided with all necessary pits and pipes, and conduits to accommodate the future connection of optic fibre technology telecommunications.

-In the event that a pad mounted substation is necessary to service the approved development, Penrith City Council must be consulted about and must approve the proposed location of the substation before the Construction Certificate for the development is issued, as the location of the substation may impact on other services and building, driveway or landscape design already approved by Council.
-Confirmation is to be provided to Penrith City Council that a blast wall or similar structure is not required.

 Construction

 Stamped plans, specifications, a copy of this development consent, the Construction Certificate and any other Certificates that are relied upon, shall be available on site at all times during construction.